Dec 26, 2025

 2. Spotify Equalizer Settings On Android

 Step 2.
-Tap the Home icon at the bottom of the screen.
+Tap the Home icon.

 Step 3.
 Hit the gear icon in the top-right corner to open Settings.

 Step 4.
-Scroll down until you find the "Equalizer" option and tap it.
+Scroll and tap "Equalizer".

 3. Spotify Equalizer Settings On Desktop(Windows/Mac)